LOVER COME BACK

 And so, as the narrative twists into its third act, Lover is content to let the scene where our "virginal" Dr. Tyler confesses his inadequacies—in service of Jerry's dastardly ruse—linger on and on and on, and even that classic Rock Hudson line, "Be gentle!", or Carol's admittedly pretty-funny reversal of the situation, cannot totally save it.
 It afflicts the whole film, though, and just about every shot goes on at least a few seconds too long for maximum comedic impact.
 (Hell, I'm not even completely sure that Pillow Talk gets Hudson and Day together any quicker than Lover does—I'm only sure that it feels that way.)
 The fact that Lover was already less-funny on the page means that even though you're not laughing too rarely, you're laughing at least a little hollowly, and, sometimes—far too often—you're laughing sourly, because something usually comes along to dampen the movie's sense of fun.

 Indeed, purely on its buffoonish merits, I might actually enjoy Hudson's wide-eyed-and-bearded Nobel-prize winner (!)
 "Linus Tyler" more than I did Pillow Talk's drawling gentleman, "Rex Stetson."
 (For what it's worth, "Tyler" is the one thing that costume designer Irene Lentz, filling in for Jean Louis, gets completely right—with a hilariously hideous out-of-style, likely-never-in-style suit.
-But then, it's difficult to credit any particular decision Lentz made—it's dishonorable to mention, but worth pointing out, that Lentz was in the throes of alcoholism and would be dead barely a year later—and the funniest thing in Lover, by a country mile, is the hat she inflicts upon Day, which looks like a flower pot turned upside down and decorated with the scalps of murdered Troll dolls.)
+But then, it's difficult to credit any particular decision Lentz made—it's dishonorable to mention, but worth pointing out, that Lentz was semi-absent, in the throes of an ultimately-deadly alcoholism—but the funniest thing in Lover, by a country mile, is the hat she inflicts upon Day, which looks like a flower pot turned upside down and decorated with the scalps of murdered Troll dolls.)

 I know, a picture's worth at least thousand words.